Anupama Chandrasekhar

+Career

-Chandrasekhar's plays have been staged at leading venues in India, Europe, Canada and the US.
-She was the National Theatre, London's first international playwright-in-residence from 2016 to 2017 and was formerly a journalist with the Hindu Business Line.
+Chandrasekhar's plays have been staged at leading venues in India, Europe, Canada, and the US.
+She was the National Theatre, London's first international playwright-in-residence from 2016 to 2017.

 Her play Free Outgoing, directed by Indhu Rubasingham premiered at the Royal Court Theatre in London in 2007.
 It was revived at the Royal Court's main theatre in Summer 2008 and travelled to the Traverse Theatre for the Edinburgh Fringe Festival the same year.